 The S&P/TSX Composite Index is the benchmark Canadian index represent around 250 companies listed on the Toronto Stock Exchange.
 Some of the biggest names include Shopify, Royal Bank of Canada, Toronto-Dominion Bank, Bank of Nova Scotia, Enbridge, Brookfield Asset Management, and Canadian National Railway.

-The Canadian stock market is open Monday through Friday from 9:30am to 4:00pm local time (GMT -4hrs).
+The Canadian stock market is open Monday through Friday from 9:30 am to 4:00 pm Eastern Standard Time (2:30 pm to 9:00 pm GMT).

 How to buy Canadian shares with ii